MV10/WebSocketExample/README.md

 ### 2019-Aug-18: [A Minimal Full-Feature Kestrel WebSocket Server](https://mcguirev10.com/2019/08/18/minimal-full-feature-kestrel-websocket-server.html)

 ### 2020-June Update:
 The `KestrelWebSocketServer` and `WebSocketClient` projects have been updated to .NET Core 3.1.x.
-The older `WebSocketExample` and `WebSocketWithBroadcasts` projects were based on the deprecated `HttpListener` technique and will not be updated or maintained.
-They are still here only because the first two articles reference them.

 The Kestrel article did not clarify how I ran the project and I think this caused problems for some people.
 I set up Visual Studio to run the project in console mode (not under IIS Express or IIS).
 I also disabled browser auto-launch, which I think will open localhost to the wrong port.
 In the code Kestrel is configured for localhost:8080.
 I simply forgot that these settings aren't saved as part of the project file.